Faculty Research Themes

 • Taking Making into Schools – exploration of the introduction to the Maker Movement in schools as a way of fostering interest in Trades and Technology in Grades K – 9 and supporting constructionist, inquiry learning.

-• Innovative Learning Centre: Development of an Innovative Learning Centre within a Faculty of Education
+• Innovative Learning Centre: Development of an Innovative Learning Centre within a School of Education

 • New Directions for Distance Education: Toward Flexible Learning.
 Two